alexirpan/alexirpan.github.io/_posts/2026-07-12-tech-ceo-gamers.markdown

 Jeff Bezos
 ------------------------------------------------------------

-Jeff Bezos in the former CEO of Amazon.
+Jeff Bezos is the former CEO of Amazon.
 There's little direct mention of him playing any games, but during his tenure, he started an Amazon Games Studio and acquired the livestreaming site Twitch.
 In a call with CNBC, Kevin Lin (co-founder of Twitch) said that [Jeff Bezos played some games, but he wouldn't call him a gamer](https://www.cnbc.com/2018/05/01/jeff-bezos-is-a-gamer-if-you-count-flying-rockets-twitch-co-founder.html).
 Without any specific citations I'm not willing to count this.
 He has also historically invested in Second Life and the flash games portal Kongregate, according to a 2008 [market intelligence article by Parks Associates](https://www.parksassociates.com/index.php/blogs/digital-media-and-content-distribution/jeff-bezos-a-gamer-at-heart--1).
 I disagree with the article's claim that investing in gaming makes you a gamer